-6.13 Do I need to use a calculator during the PMP Exam?Yes, it's very likely that you'll need to use a calculator.
+Yes, you may need to use a calculator.
 The exam is not a test of your math skills and if you can do primary school level calculations in your head, you don’t need a calculator.
 However, people are known to mess up ‘2+2=4’ type calculations under intense pressure, and it won’t hurt to verify your results on a calculator.

 Nowadays, the exam has a calculator application built into it.
 In the initial tutorial before the exam, you’ll be guided on the steps to use the calculator.
 So, rest easy.
 You don’t need to carry your own calculator (in fact, you won’t be allowed to).

 Yes, definitely.
 You can end the exam anytime after starting it, and walk out of the examination center.
-However, you cannot pause and resume the exam.
-If you take any breaks during the exam, the clock keeps ticking.
+However, you cannot pause and resume the exam other than during the 2 official breaks.

 No-show is as good (or rather as bad) as failing the exam.
 Unless it’s a matter of life and death, you’ll have to pay the re-examination fee to take the exam again.

 But if it is indeed a “special case”, you can write to PMI Customer Care for consideration.

-FAQs on PMP Exam Scheduling
+8. FAQs on PMP Exam Schedule

-FAQs on PMP Exam Questions
+9. FAQs on PMP Exam Questions

-8.2 How many Questions are there in the PMP Exam?PMP Exam comprises of 200 questions.
-Of the 200 questions, 25 are considered pretest questions.
+The PMP exam comprises of 180 questions.
+Of the 180 questions, 5 are considered pretest questions.

 - Are "trial" questions.